core-wg/yang-cbor/draft-ietf-core-sid-latest.md

      +--rw sid           sid
 ~~~~

-The following YANG module defined the structure of this file, encoding is performed using the rules defined in {{RFC7951}}.
+The following YANG module defined the structure of this file, encoding is
+performed using the rules defined in {{RFC7951}}.
+It references ietf-yang-types
+defined in {{RFC6991}} and ietf-restconf defined in {{RFC8040}}.

+RFC Ed.: please update the date of the module and Copyright if needed and remove this note.

 ~~~~
 <CODE BEGINS> file "ietf-sid-file@2020-02-05.yang"